-Taylor Kellerman, Vice Chair
+Taylor Kellerman, Chair

 Taylor Kellerman is the Director of Diversified Agriculture and Land Stewardship at Kualoa Ranch on O‘ahu and has his hand in land stewardship every day.
 Fittingly, he is the Chair of the Hawai‘i Cattlemen’s Council’s Land and Water Committee, as well as a board member of Ponoholo Ranch.
 He also currently serves at the President of the O‘ahu Resource Conservation and Development Council and previously served as President of the Agricultural Leadership Foundation of Hawai‘i, and now serves as a board member.
 In the past, Taylor has also served as a member of the West O‘ahu Soil and Water Conservation District.

 Raised on Hawaiʻi island, Mark’s background includes Honolulu law practice, staff for U.S. Senator Daniel Inouye working on agricultural and environmental issues, handling government affairs for The Nature Conservancy’s Hawaiʻi program, and, most recently, working on Pacific fisheries management for the National Marine Fisheries Service.